UdUdof/data-analytics-projects/tableau/README.md

 ## Projects

-- **Project 1: Sales Dashboard**
+- **Project 1: 🧑‍💼📈 HR Analytics - Understanding Workforce Dynamics**
+  Designed a comprehensive dashboard to support HR teams in making informed, data-driven decisions by providing clear insights into key workforce metrics..

+- **Project 2: Yearly Sales**
-  Designed an interactive dashboard to track sales performance across regions and product categories.
+  Developed an interactive dashboard to monitor sales performance over a four-year period across multiple regions.
+Users can toggle between a high-level sales overview and a detailed table highlighting key metrics such as total sales, quantity sold, and profit per transaction.

-- **Project 2: Customer Segmentation Visualization**
-  Visualizing customer groups based on purchasing behavior to identify target markets.

-*(More projects coming soon!)*

 ---

-## What I Learned

-- Creating compelling visual stories using Tableau’s drag-and-drop interface.
-- Connecting to different data sources and preparing data for visualization.
-- Using calculated fields, filters, and parameters to enhance interactivity.

 Feel free to explore the dashboards and reach out if you’d like to connect or collaborate!